danielbereza50/Career_Projects/README.md

 	   Variables: Variables are used to store and manipulate data.
 They have a name, a type, and a value.

        Data Types: Data types define the kind of data that can be stored and manipulated.
 Common data types include integers, floating-point numbers, strings, booleans, arrays, and objects.

+       Data Structures: Data structures provide ways to organize and store data efficiently.
+Examples include arrays, lists, stacks, queues, and trees.

+       Algorithms: Algorithms are step-by-step procedures for solving specific problems.
+They define the logic and sequence of operations to achieve a desired outcome.

        Control Structures: Control structures determine the flow of execution in a program.
 They include conditionals (if-else statements, switch statements),